 Plants to the Rescue

 They may look delicate, but colorful Phalaenopsis orchids are actually tough to kill and don’t require much care.
 Some simply require three ice cubes per week to stay alive.
-However, be warned that some orchids can be on the fussy side.
+This purple-y pink orchid makes for a fantastic housewarming or “just because” gift.
 Check out these tips for caring for house plants.

 Ruby Rubber Tree

 The pink version of the classic rubber tree (a.k.a. ficus elastica) features striking deep pink variegated leaves and grows well in medium, indirect light.
 Maintain the glossy leaves by misting your plant and wiping each leaf with a cloth when the leaves look dusty.
 This plant gets bonus points because it is regarded as an air-purifying plant.

 With variegated foliage in shades of cream and pink with burgundy underneath, it’s hard to pass up this unique tropical plant!
 Native to Brazil, these vibrant plants can grow two to three feet tall at maturity in bright, indirect light.
 Learn about more invincible houseplants.